-First of all, the Millennial “job hopping” behavior (so far anyway) is not that different than Boomers and Xers, who also job-hopped a lot when they were that age (ah, how quickly we forget).
+First of all, the millennial “job hopping” behavior (so far anyway) is not that different than Boomers and Xers, who also job-hopped when they were that age (ah, how quickly we forget).
 At least that’s what the Bureau of Labor statistics says.
-I think the basic truth here is that all young people move jobs a lot, and we should really stop worrying about that.
+I think the basic truth here is that all young people move from job to job, and we should really stop worrying.

-Second, our concern about them leaving is based in a seriously flawed assumption: that the goal is to have people come work at your organization and never leave.
-Yes, I recognize that lots of turnover can be disruptive and inefficient, but there is nothing particularly “natural” about working one place your whole career either, particularly if it limits your learning and growth.
+Second, our concern about them leaving is based on a seriously flawed assumption: That the goal is to have people come work at your organization and never leave.
+Yes, I recognize lots of turnover can be disruptive and inefficient, but there is nothing particularly “natural” about working one place your whole career either, particularly if it limits learning and growth.

-At the end of the tour, the employee has a choice to re-up with a new tour, or go somewhere else, and either choice is fine.
-If they choose to stay, then you develop a new tour (with new agreements) and honestly if that employee wants to continuously re-up, they can stay with you forever.
+At the end of the tour, the employee has a choice to re-up or go somewhere else, and either choice is fine.
+If they choose to stay, then you develop a new tour (with new agreements) and if that employee wants to continuously re-up, they can stay with you forever.

 But if they choose to leave, that is also fine.
-Now they become an “alumni,” and you still maintain a positive relationship with them as they go pursue a different tour with a different organization.
+Now they become an alumnus, and you still maintain a positive relationship with them as they go pursue a different tour with a different organization.
 Maybe they needed to go somewhere else in order to learn something that you just couldn’t offer them right now.
-But if you maintain an alumni relationship with them, you’ve got the chance to bring them back later — with new skills — for a new tour.
+But if you maintain an alumni-like relationship, you’ve got the chance to bring them back later — with new skills — for a new tour.

 When you take the “lifetime employment” approach, you end up not treating people that way.
 Someone leaving is viewed as a divorce.
 Look at the language we use: they “quit.”
 As in, they gave up, they abandoned us.
 We lost them.